EmmaSteinman/project3/src/vm/lab3doc.md

 > the page during the eviction process?
 How do you avoid a race
 > between P evicting Q's frame and Q faulting the page back in?

+After selecting a frame to evict but before starting the actual swapping-out process, we remove the selected frame from the owning process's page directory using `pagedir_clear_page()`.
+This unmaps the frame's section of memory in the process's address space, so if the process tries to read or write to it, it will page fault.
+There is a lock, `swap_lock()` around the code in our swapping functions `swap_in()` and `swap_out()`, that ensures that a frame cannot be swapped out while any other frame is being swapped back in (or vice versa).

 > B7: Suppose a page fault in process P causes a page to be read from
 > the file system or swap.
 How do you ensure that a second process Q
 > cannot interfere by e.g. attempting to evict the frame while it is